oleiade/trousseau/README.md

 Storing, transporting, and sharing sensitive data can be hard, and much more difficult when it comes to automate it.

-*Trousseau* was created with private keys transportation and sharing across a servers cluster in mind.
+*Trousseau* was created with private keys and certificates (such as private keys) sharing across a cluster in mind.
 However it has proved being useful to anyone who need to store and eventually share a passwords store, bank accounts details or even more sensitive data.

-### Real world use cases
+### Use cases

-#### For the admins out there
+#### For admins and ops

 *Trousseau can be useful to you when it comes to*:

 * **Store** sensitive data: No more plain certificates and keys in your repositories and configuration files.
-Your brand new shiny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite cvs.
+Your brand new shiny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite version control system.
-* **Share** passwords, keys and other critical data with co-workers and servers in your cluster in a safe manner. *Trousseau* encrypts its content for the specific recipient you provide it.
-Only the recipient you intend will be able to import and read-write the *Trousseau* store content. *Trousseau* proved itself to be a great way to share some services passwords with your co-workers too!
+* **Share** passwords, keys and other critical data with co-workers and servers in your cluster in a safe manner. *Trousseau* can encrypt its content for specific recipients you provide to it (Only the recipient you intend will be able to import and read-write the *Trousseau* store content). *Trousseau* proved itself to be a great way to share some services passwords with your co-workers too!
+Simply set up a trousseau store with symmetric encryption, sync it over dropbox, et voila!
 * **Deploy** keys to your servers in a safe and normative way.
 Encrypt the trousseau store for each server selectively.

 #### For the common users

-* **Store** your sensitive data like passwords, bank account details, sex tapes involving you and your teachers or whatever comes to your mind in an encrypted store.
+* **Store** your sensitive data such as passwords, bank account details or bitcoin wallets in an encrypted store.
-* **Sync** your sensitive data store to remote services and easily share it between your unix-like devices.
+* **Sync** your sensitive data store to remote services and easily share it between your devices.

 ## How